-We’ve talked a lot about food and how it affects your metabolism here–about how what you eat is key to weight loss.
-But your body composition also plays big part.
+We’ve talked a lot about food and how it affects your metabolism, but your body composition also plays a big part.

 A little bit of strength training, fueled by a mix of high-quality protein and alkalizing greens, is the perfect recipe for a sleek, toned body that burns fat like nobody’s business.
 Don’t worry, a little weight training won’t make you look like a bodybuilder, but it will make you will look and feel strong, and that muscle you’re building will really turn up the heat on your metabolism.

 What else can my muscles do for me?